aolivier23/skyline/README.md

   different texture mapping schemes.
 Right now, it looks like texture edges aren't getting mapped correctly to the edges of buildings.
 - Emission from texture for window lights in night scenes.
 I've left emission as a member variable of material for now.
-- Support higher resolution sky texture in the example and figure out what happened to the sun.
+- Support higher resolution sky texture in the example.
 - Textured inner box for all buildings and do fresnel equations based on "alpha" channel to transmit light into buildings.
-- Camera jitter on the GPU instead of the CPU.
-I think it would be a lot less jarring if each pixel shook independently.
-  I think I'm going to lose first intersection reuse when I upgrade my camera model to simulate a lens anyway.

 ##Sky